 In 2009 I moved to London, taking the big step towards becoming a professional musician in one of my favorites cities in the world.
 After obtaining a Diploma in Higher Education in Popular Music Performance at the Institute of Contemporary Music Performance, I soon began working in studios and as a live guitar player for many bands and artists in the pop music scene.

-For the past few years, I have been lucky enough to work with some incredible artists such as Adele, Lana del Rey, Sophie Ellis-Bextor, Carly Paoli and the London Philarmonic Orchestra, Amaia Montero, Syn Cole, A*M*E and many more.
+For the past few years, I have been lucky enough to work with some incredible artists such as Adele, Lana del Rey, Sophie Ellis-Bextor, Carly Paoli and the London Philarmonic Orchestra, Amaia Montero, Syn Cole and many more.

-I have recorded in some of the most iconic studios in London like The Church Studios, Angel Studios, Air Edel or State of the Ark just to name a few, and played some of the biggest festivals and venues in the country, such as Glastonbury, V Festival, London O2 Arena, Royal Festival Hall or Shepherds Bush Empire.
+I have recorded in some of the most iconic studios in London like Abbey Road, The Church Studios, Angel Studios, Air Edel or State of the Ark just to name a few, and played some of the biggest festivals and venues in the country, such as Glastonbury, Isle of Wight Festival, V Festival, London O2 Arena, Royal Festival Hall or Shepherds Bush Empire.

 I have recorded with producers Paul Epworth (Adele, Paul McCartney, U2), Jim Lowe (Stereophonics), Ed Harcourt (Sophie Ellis-Bextor) and Martin Terefe (Jason Mraz, James Blunt) among others.
 Also, I have worked in film soundtracks, recording with composers Maurizio Malagnini and Peter Salem for the BBC One productions Call the Midwife and the film The C-Word and with composer Nikolaj Torp Larssen for the soundtrack of the Norwegian film Framing mom.